 As Nelson completed his training and assessment, an interesting opportunity for work at Parian Logistics came forward which required strong attention to detail, cooperating and collaborating with others, and troubleshooting hardware and logistical issues.
 During the walking interview, Nelson was able to spot and correct one of the problems on the floor and impressed those who were both interviewing and meeting him for the first time.

 Nelson was hired and began working almost immediately after completing his training and assessment process with Level IT Up.
 He continues to showcase his attention to detail, unique problem solving abilities and collaborative nature.
-Parian Logistics has also proved itself to be an rewarding and supportive work environment where employee needs are anticipated and addressed swiftly and employee engagement is of the utmost importance.
+Parian Logistics has also proved itself to be a rewarding and supportive work environment where employee needs are anticipated and addressed swiftly and employee engagement is of the utmost importance.
 They were recently recognized for the commitment of their leadership team to advancing a diverse and inclusive workplace with the Mark Wafer Award for Business Excellence from the Canadian Association of Supported Employment.
-Our thanks to Melissa Yankoski, HR Generalist at Parian Logistics, who has been a great contact and champion of workplace diversity.
+Our thanks to Melissa Yankoski, former HR Generalist at Parian Logistics, Neal Medeiros, General Manager and Colin Tremblay, HR Generalist for their commitment to workplace diversity.
 And congratulations to Nelson for his ongoing success at Parian!

 Violet completed her Bachelor’s degree in Computer Science at the University of Winnipeg, where she excelled in her studies.
-Through working with Level IT Up, Violet was able to affirm her employability skills in the tech sector, gain some confidence and was quickly snapped up by Bitspace as a full-time software developer in March 2019.
+Through working with Level IT Up, Violet was able to affirm her employability skills in the tech sector, gain some confidence and was quickly snapped up by Bitspace Development as a full-time software developer in March 2019.
 Since then, Violet has successfully launched two mobile apps and has been leading a weekly office crochet club.
 Violet was recently promoted to Team Lead for Developers at Bitspace and has proven herself to be a key employee in this growing AR/VR company.
 Congratulations Violet!